neghani/learnwire/readme.md

 # Level - Basic

-- This is a free course, and duration of this course is 4 weeks.
+- The basic level course is for free, and the duration of this course is four weeks.
 - This course covers some fundamental topics in the world of web development.
-- Please go through the content below to understand the basic of HTML,CSS and Javascript, also there are some links provided to learn more about the topics.
+- Please go through the content below and,  Learn the basics of HTML, CSS, and Javascript.
+There are a few links provided to learn more about the topics.
-- We encourage you learn the topics from other sources if you find any interesting ones
+- We encourage you to learn the topics from other sources if you find any interesting.
-- Each week you are expected to complete an assignment,  the details are in the week wise content below
+- Each week you are expected to complete an assignment.
+These assignments are listed below.
-- You do't have to do the assignments the right way, but do complete them in your way
-- Do the assignments all by yourself, help yourself by following this rule
+- Do the assignments all by yourself.
+Help yourself by following this one rule.
-- You are not alone in the journey, please join the [Discord Channel](https://discord.gg/vWRKPBDs).
+- You are not alone in the journey.
+Join us via the [Discord Channel](https://discord.gg/vWRKPBDs).
 If you need any help, ping us with your query, we will respond ASAP.

 > Course Goals

 - The goal of the course is to kick-start your self-learning process
-- Familiarize you with the tools and development workflows
+- Familiarize yourself with the tools and development workflows

 > Your Goals

 - Please follow the instruction in the videos/topics and practice
-- Create 4 mini projects as described below
+- Create four mini-projects as described below
-- Submit the application for "Advanced Level" training
+- Apply "Advanced Level" training

 > What happens after you submit?
-- We will receive you information and your assignments link
+- We will receive your information and your assignments links.
-- We will review your assignment (git/deployments), if you have completed all the assignment we will proceed further if not completed your application most likely be not considered
+- We will review your assignment (git/deployments).
+If you have completed all of the assignments, we will proceed further.
+If not, your application most likely stands not considered.
-- We will interview all the selected candidates  (online/in-person) for advanced level training
+- We will interview all the selected candidates (online/in-person) for advanced-level training.
-- Finally selected candidates will receive the confirmation for advanced level training
+- Finally, selected candidates will receive confirmation for advanced-level training.

 # Training Calendar